 - 5.19 As stated, the Council, along with other public sector bodies across the UK is facing a number of recruitment and retention challenges.
-More traditional methods of recruitment such as placing job advertisements in relevant trade journals or local newspapers are no longer delivering high numbers of quality candidates and, in some cases, no candidates at all. - 5.20 It is important from a business continuity perspective that the Council develop a leading edge approach to recruitment and selection that maximises its chances of securing the appointment of high quality candidates into roles, especially critical roles, while keeping the very best interests and values of the Council at the centre of the new approaches. - 5.21 For the reasons set out above the Council would like to resource and appoint a specialist internal Recruitment Team.
-The Team would focus on marketing and promoting the organisation to prospective candidates; making use of commercial recruitment tools to identify individuals that meet the Council's needs; reaching out and engaging potential candidates about the benefits of coming to work for Caerphilly, proactively communicating the opportunities that exist within the Council across Social Media and other professional channels, as well as hosting local recruitment events across the Borough on an ongoing basis.
+More traditional methods of recruitment such as placing job advertisements in relevant trade journals or local newspapers are no longer delivering high numbers of quality candidates and, in some cases, no candidates at all. - 5.20 It is important from a business continuity perspective that the Council develop a leading edge approach to recruitment and selection that maximises its chances of securing the appointment of high quality candidates into roles, especially critical roles, while keeping the very best interests and values of the Council at the centre of the new approaches. - 5.21 For the reasons set out above Cabinet has approved the appointment of a specialist internal Recruitment Team.
+The Team will focus on marketing and promoting the organisation to prospective candidates; make use of commercial recruitment tools to identify individuals that meet the Council's needs and engaging potential candidates about the benefits of coming to work for Caerphilly.
+The Team will also promote more widely the opportunities that exist within the Council across Social Media and other professional channels, as well as hosting local recruitment events across the Borough on an ongoing basis. - 5.22 The Team will strengthen further the relationships with key partners such as Careers Wales, our schools, local colleges and Universities to engage and encourage prospective applicants as well as developing tailored opportunities to join the

-- 5.22 The Team would strengthen further the relationships with key partners such as Careers Wales, our schools, local colleges and Universities to engage and encourage prospective applicants as well as developing tailored opportunities to join the Council.
-The Team would also operate a dedicated 'recruitment hotline' where prospective applicants could ring for a chat about possible employment options in the Council rather than just ring about a job that is already advertised. - 5.23 Beyond this, the Team would further develop and modernise the Council's Recruitment web pages, streamline the application process, be proactive and outward facing in its approach to recruitment as well as mirroring the skills and disciplines typically employed by sector leading recruitment consultants. - 5.24 With the organisation short of the capacity it needs to deliver even existing services as well as seeking to provide the platform for whole borough regeneration and transformation and the wider global challenges being faced, a dedicated internal recruitment team as referenced above, has the potential to seek out and attract a wide range of skilled and experienced candidates to the organisation. - 5.25 The Council has recently piloted some of the approaches that would be central to this new team in terms of its recruitment of the Transformation Manager (Commercial and Investment) and a strong field of candidates were available for shortlist and interview with a successful appointment ultimately made. - 5.26 Initially, the structure that would be required to support this concept, supplemented by existing resources within the HR team to deal with the appointment process, evaluations, etc would be as follows:
+Council.
+The Team will also operate a dedicated 'recruitment hotline' where prospective applicants could discuss possible employment options in the Council rather than just ring about a job that is already advertised.

+- 5.23 Beyond this, the Team will further develop and modernise the Council's Recruitment web pages, streamline the application process, be proactive and outward facing in its approach to recruitment as well as mirroring the skills and disciplines typically employed by sector leading recruitment consultants. - 5.24 With the organisation short of the capacity it needs to deliver even existing services as well as seeking to provide the platform for whole borough regeneration and transformation and the wider global challenges being faced, a dedicated internal recruitment team as referenced above, will enable the Council to seek out and attract a wide range of skilled and experienced candidates to the organisation. - 5.25 The Council has recently piloted some of the approaches that will be central to this new team in terms of its recruitment of the Transformation Manager (Commercial and Investment) and a strong field of candidates were available for shortlist and interview with a successful appointment ultimately made.
+These new methods have also delivered recent gains in areas that have historically proven challenging in terms of recruitment such as IT. - 5.26 Initially, the structure that would be required to support this concept, supplemented by existing resources within the HR team to deal with the appointment process, evaluations, etc would be as follows: